Our Residential EPC Process

 Your property’s EPC needs to be available to potential buyers as soon as you start to market your property for sale or rent.
 EPC Certificates became a regulatory requirement in April 2008.
-You must get an approved Commercial Energy assessor to produce the EPC.
+You must get an approved Domestic Energy assessor to produce the EPC.

 Are there any cases whereby my building may be exempt?